-An application process has been developed for communities to access resources for financial assistance to address both housing and non-housing community development needs.
-In general, the Kansas Department of Commerce (Department of Commerce), the Kansas Housing Resources Corporation (KHRC), and the Kansas Department of Health and Environment (KDHE) will approve funding for development projects

-Annual Action Plan 2018 which satisfy one or more of the following criteria.
+Annual Action Plan 2022 An application process has been developed by the State for communities to access resources for financial assistance to address both housing and non-housing community development needs.
+In general, the Kansas Department of Commerce (Department of Commerce), the Kansas Housing Resources Corporation (KHRC), and the Kansas Department of Health and Environment (KDHE) will approve funding for development projects which satisfy one or more of the identified need criteria.
 The criteria include the following: community need, community effort, resident need, resident risk, and preventive action.